stephane/libmodbus/docs/modbus_rtu_get_rts_delay.md

 ## Return value

-The `modbus_rtu_get_rts_delay()` function shall return the current RTS delay in microseconds if successful.
-Otherwise it shall return -1 and set errno.
+The function shall return the current RTS delay in microseconds if successful.
+Otherwise it shall return -1 and set errno to one of the values defined below.

 ## Errors